awsmasudur/datastreamworkshop/lab1/lab1.md

 14. Enter role name: **dswlabrole** and create the role

 ## Configure EC2
-15. Create a EC2 instance with **Amazon Linux 2**, select the IAM role you have created already (**dswlabrole**), ensure you have internet access on that machine.
+1. Create a EC2 instance with **Amazon Linux 2**, select the IAM role you have created already (**dswlabrole**), ensure you have internet access on that machine.
 If you are new to AWS, follow this steps to create a new instance: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html
-16. Use a SSH client to connect with the EC2 instance: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html or you can also use EC2 Instance Connect mentioned here: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Connect-using-EC2-Instance-Connect.html
+2. Use a SSH client to connect with the EC2 instance: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html or you can also use EC2 Instance Connect mentioned here: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Connect-using-EC2-Instance-Connect.html
+3. After connecting using SSH enter: **aws configure**
+	Press **enter** for all settings except region.
+Enter **us-east-1** as default region
+4. Run the below command to ensure AWS CLI has been configurred correctly.
+**aws kinesis list-streams**
+Sample output:
+{
+    "StreamNames": [
+        "dswlab1"
+    ]
+}